 The Board on Children, Youth, and Families (BCYF) is a non-governmental, scientific body within the National Academy of Sciences that convenes top experts from multiple disciplines to analyze the best available evidence on critical issues facing children, youth, and families today.
 Our ability to evaluate research simultaneously from the perspectives of the biological, behavioral, health, and social sciences allows us to shed light on innovative and influential solutions to inform the nation.
-Our range of methods—from rapidly convened workshops to consensus reports and forum activities—allows us to respond with the timeliness and depth required to make the largest possible impact on the health and well being of children, youth, and their families throughout the entire lifecycle.
+Our range of methods—from rapidly convened workshops to consensus reports and forums—allows us to respond with the timeliness and depth required to make the largest possible impact on the health and well being of children, youth, and their families throughout the entire lifecycle.
 BCYF reports provide independent analyses of the science and go through a rigorous external peer review process.

 BCYF is a joint activity of the Institute of Medicine (IOM) and the National Research Council’s Division

 of Behavioral and Social Sciences and Education (DBASSE).

 Projects in Development

 Summertime Experiences and Child and Adolescent Education, Health, and Safety: a Study